scheduleonce/developer-center/reference/Introduction/expanding-responses.md

   }
 }
 ```

-[block:callout]
-{
-  "type": "info",
-  "body": "Expandable properties are listed in this api documentation as *expandable*."
+> 📘 Expandable properties are listed in this api documentation as *expandable*.
-}
-[/block]

-[block:api-header]
-{
-  "title": "Multiple expansions"
-}
-[/block]
+## Multiple expansions

 You can pass multiple objects to expand in the response using comma separated values.
 For example, to expand both `booking_page` and `event_type` you could request:

 ```
 GET /bookings/BKNG-J4FR05BKEWEX?expand=booking_page,event_type
 ```

-[block:api-header]
-{
-  "title": "Expansions in lists"
-}
-[/block]
+## Expansions in lists

 Expansions on list requests start with the `data` property.
 For example, you would expand `data.booking_pages` on a request to list bookings and associated booking pages:

 ```
 GET /bookings/?expand=data.booking_page
 ```

-[block:callout]
-{
-  "type": "warning",
+> 🚧 Expansions on list requests can result in a slower response time.
+>
-  "body": "Since expanding specific data in the response causes additional lookups to multiple data tables, it may result in a slower response time.
-Only expand data if you have a need for it.",
+> Since expanding specific data in the response causes additional lookups to multiple data tables, it may result in a slower response time.
+Only expand data if you have a need for it.
-  "title": "Expansions on list requests can result in a slower response time."
-}
-[/block]

-[block:callout]
-{
-  "type": "info",
+> 📘 Expansions have a maximum depth of two levels
+>
-  "body": "To avoid circular calls there is a hard limit to expand to a maximum of two levels.",
+> To avoid circular calls there is a hard limit to expand to a maximum of two levels.
-  "title": "Expansions have a maximum depth of two levels"
-}
-[/block]

-[block:api-header]
-{
-  "title": "Expansions and webhooks"
-}
-[/block]
+## Expansions and webhooks

 Included objects in Webhooks are expanded by default, but additional objects in theses payloads cannot be expanded.
 If you need the fully expanded object, you could trigger a call to the appropriate api upon receiving the webhook.